True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Landress told Lewellen to leave, but he instead grabbed a knife after Fowler managed to free himself and was starting to load a shotgun, according to court records.
 Fowler was stabbed to death 22 times.

 Landress and Lewellen fled to San Diego with Fowler’s cash and truck.
-They were eventually arrested in San Diego.
+They eventually were arrested in San Diego.

 About a year later, Landress was convicted of murder and a Lake County jury recommended she be sentenced to death.